-(Psalm 75 :6,7).
 God has a will.
-We read; “And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.”
-(Romans 12:2).
+We read; “And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.”
+(Romans 12:2 KJV).
 God has emotions; “The one who does not love does not know God, for God is love.”(1 John 4:8).
 God sees; “The Lord came down to see the city and the tower which the sons of men had built.”
 (Genesis 11:5).
 God hears;

 Not only is God personal, but He is self-existent.
 By this, I mean that He does not rely on any other power to sustain Himself.
 As I have said earlier, His name, YHWH means “to be.”